africanvisionmalawi/avm-site/src/pages/get-involved/thank-yous/index.md

   url: https://www.500miles.co.uk/
   featured: true
   order:
-  linkText: Lorem ipsum dolor sit amet, sea ferri populo noluisse id, in mea nostrum
+  linkText: supports the development and delivery of prosthetic and orthotic services
-    perfecto gubergren, no vix animal omittantur.
-Ei pri graece quodsi placerat, est at exerci tincidunt appellantur.
-Mei mutat melius denique ad.
-Minim error ea has, mei vivendum tacimates invenire te, eirmod noluisse efficiendi te his.
+    in Malawi and Zambia.
+They help people in our community with impaired mobility of all kinds to get moving, as well and as independently as possible, by helping them to get access to and to be able to afford prostheses and orthoses.
 - linkTitle: Love Support Unite
   photo: "/img/thankyous/love-support-unite.jpg"
   url: https://lovesupportunite.org/
   featured: true
   order:
-  linkText: We work hand-in-hand with LSU.
-They are wonderful organisation working
+  linkText: is a key partner of AVM.
+They are wonderful organisation working in the
-    in the same area as us, empowering communities to become self-sufficient.
-Since 2019, we have been working together as one organisation in Malawi, merging the staff into one team.
+    same area as us, empowering communities to become self-sufficient.
+Since 2019, we have teamed up as one organisation in Malawi, merging the staff together.
 - linkTitle: Aidcamps International
   photo: "/img/aidcamps-logo.jpg"
   url: https://www.aidcamps.org/home.aspx